Specialist Diets for MCAS

 Low Histamine Diet

 A low histamine approach focuses on reducing foods that are high in histamine or that may trigger histamine release.
-Often tried for symptoms linked to histamine (like flushing, headaches or itching).
-Typically used for a defined period (e.g. two to four weeks) and then foods reintroduced carefully to see what you tolerate.
+This diet is often tried for symptoms linked to histamine (like flushing, headaches or itching).
+Typically used for a defined period (e.g. two to four weeks) and then foods are reintroduced carefully to see what isv well tolerated.
 You can read more about Low Histamine Diets here.

 Tip: Freezing leftovers promptly, cooking foods fresh and avoiding aged or fermented products can help lower histamine exposure.